 How to Apply:

 Use the "Apply Online" link here or on the ncsas.com homepage to connect you to eServices' Registration and Payment System.
 Applicants will need to complete the application and upload the following documents in PDF format to the supplemental tab of their eServices application.
 All staff also must apply via eServices, or they will not receive credit for the activity in their records.
-For staff applicants, you will be contacted to let you know whether or not you have not been selected.
-Applications will be accepted from 17 September to 20 November.
+For staff applicants, you will be contacted to let you know whether or not you have been selected.
+Applications will be accepted from 15 October to 20 November.
 To be considered for priority placement status, the completed application including supplemental documents must be submitted by 20 November.
-Applications submitted after 20 November are accepted but are marked "late" and will be considered AFTER all applications submitted before the deadline.
+Applications submitted after 20 November are accepted but considered "late" and will be placed AFTER all applications submitted before the deadline.
 Priority timelines do not apply to staff applications.

-1. A resume of your achievement in CAP, school, and community service (1 page only) ( Resumes will be graded by the resume standards set in Chapter 8 of Learn to Lead)
+1. A resume of your achievement in CAP, school, and community service (1 page only) (Resumes will be graded by the resume standards set in Chapter 8 of Learn to Lead Volume 2.)

 2. A Letter of Recommendation from a teacher or leader (other than a parent)

-3. A 400 – 600 word essay on the topic listed below. ( Essays will be graded by the essay standards set in Chapter 8 of Learn to Lead)
+3. A 400 – 600 word essay on the topic listed below.
+(Essays will be graded by the essay standards set in Chapter 8 of Learn to Lead Volume 2.)

 Essay topics: Select one of the notable supreme court cases from recent years listed below.
 In your essay please summarize the facts of the case, explain how the court ruled, give your reaction, and explain why you feel as you do.

 Possess the Mitchell at the time of application